agusdelosantos/agusdelosantos/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I'm Agustina, I have a degree in Visual Communication Design.
-I have always been interested in the world of art, illustration, crafts, creativity.
+I'm <b>Agustina</b>, I have a degree in Visual Communication Design.
+I've always been interested in the world of art, illustration, crafts, creativity.
 I personally believe that every project is an opportunity to design pieces that generate a connection with the public, merging creativity and strategies to develop effective graphic solutions.

 ## Skills